Code-Institute-Submissions/Milestone_project_1-7/README.md

 #### Design
 ##### Colour Scheme
 the main colors used for this Project are white (#fafafa) neon-pink (#ff6ec7) and a dark grey (rgba(15, 15, 15, 1)).
+These colors together give the website a appereance close to style used for vaporwave art etc.

 Throughout the page text-shadow is used to give e.g. headlines a bright look that builts a strong contrast to the dark grey background.
 ![example of text-shadow ](https://github.com/Gonzo2500/Milestone_project_1/blob/master/documentation/screenshots/headline-shadow-screenshot.PNG "example of text-shadow")

 ##### Typography